 I do not have any real insight into how this is a lasting memory of bonding, a moment we will cherish, a teaching moment or any of that stuff.
 It is just an event in my life.
 It was horrible, funny, real and messy.
 I am certain that I am not the only person to have had this happen to them so I thought I would write about it as an example of how unpredictable fatherhood can be.
 I am faced with situations each day raising my daughter that baffle me.
 I often have no idea what to say or do and know that as a man raising a girl these issues will become more complicated as she gets older.
 What I do know from experience is I have always found my way of handling them.
 Right or wrong my instincts and reactions often have merit and second-guessing what I chose to do and dwelling on a past mistake has not served me well.
 If they poop in the tub, clean them and it up.
 Down the line it may not be that easy.

-Jack (Jake) Howard Potter resides in New York City with his wife, Erica and (two year old) daughter, Skylar.
-Motivated by his study of human anatomy and movement, Howard-Potter works with steel to create large-scale figurative sculptures.
+Jack (Jake) Howard-Potter resides in New York City with his wife, Erica, and daughter, Skylar.
+He works with steel to create large-scale figurative sculptures.
 His work has been on display throughout the world in outdoor sculpture parks, galleries and public art exhibitions.
-Aside from being his daughter’s primary caregiver, He is an active endurance athlete competing in multiple half marathons and triathlons each year.
-To view his work or learn more, visit www.steelstatue.com or visit @steelstatue on Twitter or Facebook
+To view his work or learn more, visit www.steelstatue.com.